iad1tya/Bored/README.md

+# Bored Project 🎉

 ![Bored Project GIF](assets/images/gif.gif)

-# Bored Project
+A fun, interactive web project with a Chrome extension that helps you "fight boredom" in a playful way!

-## Features
+## 🌟 Features

+### 1. Interactive Web App
-- Interactive web interface
+- Engaging user interface with fun animations
+- Gender-based interaction flow
-- Sound effects
+- Sound effects and GIF animations
-- Animated GIFs
+- Surprise redirects and WhatsApp sharing integration

+### 2. Chrome Extension
+- Mutes media playback
+- Plays custom sound effects
+- Perfect for pranking friends (responsibly!)

-## Project Structure
+## 🏗️ Project Structure
 ```
+├── assets/
+│   ├── bored.png
+│   └── images/
+│       ├── gif.gif
+│       ├── graph.png
+│       ├── sorry.gif
+│       └── sound/
+├── extension/
+│   ├── assets/
+│   │   ├── Bored-Extension.zip
+│   │   ├── bored.png
+│   │   ├── dev.png
+│   │   └── unpack.png
+│   └── index.html
 ├── index.html
-├── sorry.html
-├── assets/images/gif.gif
-├── sorry.gif
-├── assets/sound/sound.mp3
-└── graph.png
+└── sorry.html
 ```

-## Getting Started

-1. Clone the repository
-2. Open `index.html` in your web browser
-3. Enjoy!

-## Warning!
+## 🚀 Extension Installation

->Hey there, This project is for *entertainment purposes only*.
-Please don't unleash this chaos in your classroom or office - your teachers and boss might not appreciate the "creative distraction."
-However, if your friend leaves their laptop unattended... well, that's their lesson in cybersecurity!
+1. Download the extension ZIP file from the [extension page](https://bored.iad1tya.cyou/extension)
+2. Extract the ZIP file to a permanent folder
+3. Open Chrome and navigate to `chrome://extensions`
+4. Enable "Developer mode" in the top right corner
+5. Click "Load unpacked" and select the extracted folder
+6. The extension is now ready to use!

-## License
+## ⚠️ Disclaimer

-This project is open source and available under the MIT License.
+This project is created for entertainment purposes only.
+Please use responsibly and avoid using it in professional or educational settings where it might cause disruption.
+It's meant to be a fun way to prank friends (when they leave their devices unattended), but remember to always respect others' boundaries and property.